-The Academy trust brought forward an Unrestricted Fund balance of £696k.
-During the reporting period incoming resources associated with Canteen Income, Traded activities and donations amounted to £418k and the cost of generating such income was £295k.
-The unrestricted funds at the end of the period are £754k after a transfer from unrestricted funds to support capital investments made.
+The Academy trust brought forward an Unrestricted Fund balance of £754k.
+During the reporting period incoming resources associated with Canteen Income, Traded activities and donations amounted to £425k and the cost of generating such income was £318k.
+The unrestricted funds at the end of the period are £862k.